xerial/silk/index.md

 ---
 {% include JB/setup %}

-# Weaving Workflows with Silk
+# Silk: A Framework for Building Data Processing Workflows

 Silk is an open-source workflow description and execution framework, written in Scala.
 With Silk, you can create a workflow consisting of
- SQL, Unix commands, Scala, etc.
+ SQL, Unix commands, Scala programs, etc.

 ## Example